AppliNH/me-portfolio/content/english/about.md

       company: Qonto
       duration: January 2024 - Present
       content: |-
-        \- **Enhance platform's reliability, and usability for developers,** by orchestrating tools that offer observability, scaling and workload protection capabilities (ArgoCD, Karpenter, Kyverno, Prometheus, etc)

-        \- **Eliminate toil with custom tooling (Golang)** under the form of APIs to enable self-service and Platform As A Product
+        Senior SRE position with responsibilities around reducing incidents MTTR and their blast radius, while improving overall platform’s reliability at low costs.

+        \- **Designed and implemented a new multi-clusters Kubernetes platform** built from the ground up with PCI-DSS compliance, high resiliency, and a comprehensive disaster recovery (DR) strategy.

+        \- **Led the design and implementation of Canary deployments**, enabling automatic rollbacks and significantly reducing incident MTTR and blast radius

+        \- **Promote a "Platform as a Product" philosophy** to enhance self-service capabilities and minimize team intervention in repetitive tasks.

-        \- **Reduce maintenance lead time** around our Kubernetes Apps configuration through new strategies involving Helm and ArgoCD
+        \- **Reduced maintenance lead time by 60% around our Kubernetes clusters configuration** through innovative strategies involving Terraform, Helm and ArgoCD

+        \- **Improved developer velocity and platform reliability** through initiatives around Kubernetes deployment workflows and internal APIs; using Helm Charts, ArgoCD, custom orchestration APIs, and Terraform modules.

         \- **Prevent incidents and help with their mitigation** with a on-point observability strategy (Prometheus, AlertManager, Grafana, Loki, ELK, etc)

-        \- **Promote a "Platform as a Product" philosophy** to enhance self-service capabilities and minimize team intervention in repetitive tasks.

-        \- **Enhance the Internal Developer Platform** by providing easy-to-use interfaces through Helm Charts, ArgoCD actions, custom infrastructure-orchestration APIs, and Terraform modules

     - name: DevSecOps Architect
       company: Respond.io